Elektrobit/ebcl_template/docs/examples/qemu_amd64.md

 ## The amd64 EB corbos Linux server images

 The previous images were all very minimal images, only providing enough to boot and login to the system.
 For developing an embedded system this is the right place to start development, but for exploring and playing with the system it’s too less.
 The server images provide a more complete user experience and add logging, network, _apt_ and _ssh_.

 ### The amd64 EB corbos Linux server crinit image

 The _crinit_ variant of the server image is contained in _images/amd64/qemu/ebcl-server/crinit_.
 In addition to _crinit_, it provides the [elos](https://github.com/Elektrobit/elos) logging and event manager, which is a lightweight replacement of _journald_ and _dbus_, which allows automatic log evaluation and event handling.
-To manage the network interfaces, _netifd_ from the OpenWRT world is used.
+To manage the network interfaces, _netifd_ from the OpenWRT project is used.
 It’s a very powerful and nevertheless lightweight network manager used in many router solutions.
 Als NTP client _ntpdate_ is used.
 To allow remote login _openssh-server_ is added.
 The image also contains _apt_ to allow easy installation of additional packages, and the typical Linux tools and editors for playing and exploring.

 The _root_common.yaml_ is the shared root specification of all the EBcL server variants.
 It defines the name, the architecture and the common tools and services, like _openssh-server_.
 The _root.yaml_ extends the package list with the _crinit_ and _elos_ specific packages, and defines the overlay for the _crinit_ configuration and the config script for the _crinit_ variant.
 This _config_root.sh_ sets a machine ID, required by _elos_, and generates a _/etc/hosts_ file.

 Let’s take a look at the server configuration.
 In addition to the _/usr/sbin/init_, which runs _crinit_, a _ntp_time.sh_ is provided.
 This _ntp_time.sh_ does a one-shot NTP time update, as soon as the network is up, to avoid issues with apt and other time sensitive services.
 The _/etc/apt_ folder provides the apt repository configuration for EBcL and Ubuntu Jammy.
 The file _/etc/config/network/network_ is evaluated by _netifd_ to bring up the network interfaces.
 This configuration makes use of an static IPv6 and a dynamic IPv4 configuration.
 The _crinit_ tasks are extended with tasks to run _elos_, bring up the network, run the SSH service, and trigger the NTP time update.
 The file _/etc/elos/elosd.json_ contains some basic _elos_ configuration, to use it as syslog demon.
 The config _/etc/ssh/sshd_config.d/10-root-login.conf_ enables SSH login is root.
 The config _/etc/gai.conf_ ensures that IPv4 DNS is preferred over IPv6.
 The other config files just set some reasonable defaults.

 ### The amd64 EB corbos Linux server systemd image

 The folder _images/amd64/qemu/ebcl-server/systemd_ contains a variant of the EBcL server image using _systemd_ as init manager.
 It’s mainly provided as a reference, to compare the configuration and performance.